 The first thing I did when I brought it home was put some water on it.
 It sounded immediately, and then I removed the water and tried it again.
 It is completely reusable and movable.

 Final Thoughts on the D-Link Wifi Water Sensor Review

 This is a cost-friendly device that can save you a lot of money in water damage.
 Depending on your insurance company, you may even get a break on your premiums (ask your insurance agent).

 Best of all, it’s easy to set up.
 Simple to install and requires no upgrades.

 If you are looking for an easy to use, and quick install that can notify you through an app and an audible sound this is the wifi water sensor for you.
-I’m very happy with this purchase, it’s provided me with a huge piece of mind.
+I’m very happy with this purchase, it’s provided me with a huge peace of mind.